open-contracting/deploy/docs/use/prometheus.rst

 Access the `alerting service <http://alertmanager.prometheus.open-contracting.org>`__.
 The username is ``prom``.
 The password is set by the ``prometheus.alertmanager_password`` variable in the ``pillar/private/prometheus_pillar.sls`` file.

-Whereas the monitoring service configures alerts, the alerting service actually sends alerts.
-Alerts are sent to the email addresses set in ``salt/private/prometheus-server-alertmanager/conf-alertmanager.yml``.
+Whereas the monitoring service configures alerts, the alerting service sends alerts.
+Alerts are sent to the recipients set in ``salt/private/prometheus-server-alertmanager/conf-alertmanager.yml``.

 You can temporarily "silence" alerts, when you know your actions will trigger those alerts: for example, when shutting down a server.